Whose woods these are, I think I know. His trailer’s in the village, though. He will not see me stoppin’ here To smoke a butt and drink some beer.

 My blood doesn’t give me this land.
 My actions and documents don’t give me this land.
 Nothing really makes it mine.
 But perhaps I belong to the land.

-This sense of the land having ownership over me rather than the converse is perhaps similar to the First Nations approach, but I won’t colonise that idea too.
+This sense of the land having ownership over me rather than the converse is maybe similar to the First Nations approach, but I won’t colonise that idea too.
 My sense of it is one of a privilege earned, not by conquest, history, or even personal tenure exactly, but by inhabitation.
-I feel woven into these verdant hills, and - maybe just as importantly - can’t imagine that warp and weft anywhere else.
+I feel woven into these hills, and can’t imagine that binding lattice anywhere else.
 So, if I’m lucky, I belong here.
 I belong in and to the Green Mountains.

 Larger questions haunt the edges of this one.
 I’m in no position to say what it means to belong to the Samarian Hills, or Cap Haitian, or Gujarat, or - and this one hurts - to famine-abandoned villages in Donegal.
 If I imagine what it would feel like to be moved from this place and to no longer belong to it, I can only begin to sense the pain involved.